apollographql/supergraph-demo-k8s-graph-ops/README.md

 2. `Bump supergraph schema` PR with auto-merge enabled when changes detected
    * Workflow: [supergraph-build-webhook.yml](https://github.com/apollographql/supergraph-demo-k8s-graphops/blob/main/.github/workflows/supergraph-build-webhook.yml)
-   * Commits a new supergraph.graphql to the `config repo` with the new version from Apollo Studio
+   * Commits a new supergraph.graphql to the `GraphOps Repo` with the new version from Apollo Studio
    * Additional CI checks on the supergraph schema are required for the PR to merge
    * Auto-merged when CI checks pass